Governance

 Board Meetings

 The core activities of the Board are carried out in scheduled meetings of the Board and its Committees.
 These meetings are timed to link to key events in the Company’s corporate calendar and regular reviews of the business are conducted.
 Additional meetings and conference calls are arranged to consider matters, which require decisions outside the scheduled meetings.
-During 2020, the Board met on 8 occasions related to the proposed reverse takeover of Cindrigo Energy Limited, board changes, project reviews, a note conversion, and other corporate matters.

 Outside the scheduled meetings of the Board, the Directors maintain frequent contact with each other to discuss any issues of interest they may have relating to the Company or their areas of responsibility, and to keep them fully briefed on the Company’s operations.